 One more tip after you’ve successfully survived your flight.

 Remember that airsick bag?
 Once you land, shove it in your purse.
 I can’t tell you how many times I’ve gone from plane to crazy cab ride, only to have the car ride re-activate the feeling of being sick to my stomach.
 Bad things can happen.
 Better to be prepared.

-For more travel tips, check out my posts on getting over jet lag, and five ways to immerse yourself in a new culture!
+For more travel tips, check out my post on getting over jet lag!
 And if you’re worried about flying in general, these tips for first time flyers with anxiety will help give you peace of mind!